 Contests and promotions are a broad spectrum.
 They range from limited-time contests that generate interest in new products to long-term loyalty initiatives that reward repeat customers.

-Common types of CPG contests and promotions include:
+Common types of effective CPG promotions and contests include:

-For CPG brands, contests and promotions offer a wide range of benefits over traditional above-the-line and brand advertising initiatives.
+For CPG shopper marketing, contests, sweepstakes and promotions offer a wide range of benefits over traditional above-the-line and brand advertising initiatives.

 Generate a Buzz